-Properties recognised in tangible fixed assets are recognised at cost net of depreciation and any provision for impairments.
-The residual values of the properties, which are residential properties occupied by Ministers, are such that the depreciation charge is £Nil when cost less residual value is spread across their useful lives.
+Properties recognised in tangible fixed assets are recognised at cost.
+The residual values of the properties are such that the depreciation charge is negligible.
 Depreciation is provided on all tangible fixed assets at rates calculated to write off the cost, on a straight line basis over their estimated useful economic lives as follows:-

-Audio visual - over five years

-Property - over fifty years

 Office Equipment (including computers) - over five years

 Fixtures and Fittings - over ten years

 Motor Vehicle - over five years

+Audio Visual - over five years

 No amounts under £50 are capitalised.
-The trustees conduct an annual impairment review.
+The Trustees conduct an annual impairment review.